Bitten Written’s Fantasy Food Tour of Folkestone

 Momos – nepalese dumplings

 “Annapurna became my next favourite place.
 I love Nepalese dumplings – Momos – and Nepalese curries and chow mein.
 They make their own dumplings at Annapurna and you can tell the difference.
 The Himalayan Cafe in Cheriton also make their own Momos.
 You can’t ever have a bad momo, I’ve bought some very good frozen ones from the deli here in Cheriton, but it just makes them even better when they are homemade.
 The Gurkha Palace in the Golden Valley is another Nepalese restaurant I also love.
 The atmosphere in there is just brilliant, and the staff are so friendly.
-It’s been there for over 20 years and, if we’re not in lockdown, everyone should go and support it.
+It’s been there for over 20 years and everyone should go and support it.
 Well, everyone should support all of these places!”

 Moving to Folkestone